 Property transfer tax (IMT)

-IMT tax is based on the purchase price of the property and can range from 0% to 8% for residential properties.
-There are 3 main criteria’s that has influence the IMT calculation: a) Urban property vs. rural property, b) Property is in Mainland vs. islands (Madeira or Azores) and c) Primary residency vs secondary home.
+IMT tax is base on the purchase price of the property and can range from 0% to 8% for residential properties.
+Also there are 3 main criteria’s that has influence the IMT calculation: a) Urban property vs. rural property, b) Property is in Mainland vs. islands (Madeira or Azores) and c) Primary residency vs secondary home.

 You can use this IMT tax Calculator.